erikyao/erikyao.github.io/_posts/2015-03-24-cpp-constructors-and-destructors.md

 * The destructor never has any arguments because destruction never needs any options.
 * The destructor is called automatically by the compiler when the object goes out of scope.
+	- **Note**: The destructor is not run when a reference or a pointer to an object goes out of scope.

 一个完整的例子：